NEW YORK (AP) - Will Paula Deen go the way of Michael Richards or Charlie Sheen?

 NEW YORK (AP) — Will Paula Deen go the way of Michael Richards or Charlie Sheen?

 One unleashed a bigoted tirade and is no longer a lovable, easily employable clown.
-The other carved a brand out of crazy — reported hotel N-word rant and all — but is back on TV earning millions.
+The other carved out a brand out of crazy — reported hotel N-word rant and all — but is back on TV earning millions.

 Her Food Network shows gone, her endorsements crumbling, is Paula Deen — in a word — toast?